zal-lex/rsschool-cv/cv.md

 TECHNICAL SKILLS
 Ruby and Ruby on Rails

-- Good understanding of the main OOP principles, Rails design patterns and MVC pattern in general.
+- Good understanding of the main OOP principles, Rails design patterns, and MVC pattern in general.
 - Ability to write sleek, performant, low-overhead Ruby code
 - Using Rubocop for checking code style
 - Experience in working with external API
 - Experience in using popular gems
   RSpec
-- Models, views, controllers and request specs Frontend
+- Models, views, controllers, and request specs Frontend
 - Using HTML, HTML5, CSS, SASS, SCSS for creating an adaptive layout
 - Experience in plain JavaScript, jQuery, and React.js
 - Experience in working with Google Maps API for implementing user interaction with google maps DataBases
 - Knowledge and experience in database management with such DMS as SQLite3, MySQL, PostgreSQL.
 Latter was configured at the production environment
-- Redis (with Resque) being used for configuring of e-mails sending in delayed jobs DevOps
+- Redis (with Resque) being used for configuring e-mails sending in delayed jobs DevOps
 - Experience in deploying on Heroku and VPS-server DigitalOcean.
 Deploy on VPS was configured with gem Capistrano.
 On VPS-sever Nginx + Phusion Passenger was used
   Git/GitHub